 So when our oldest had a gymnastics competition in Orlando this past winter, it was finally time to plan our Disney trip.

 If only I knew

-So now in Disney World there is the good old Magic Kingdom, Epcot, Animal Kingdom and Disney’s Hollywood (which is opening up a Star Wars-themed section in 2019).
+So now in Disney World there is the good old Magic Kingdom, Epcot, Animal Kingdom and Disney’s Hollywood (which opened a Star Wars-themed section in 2019).
 Plus they have two water parks!
 It is 47 square miles of theme parks, water parks, resorts, lakes, golf courses and more.

 When to go

 Now I didn’t have much choice in when to plan the trip since it was combined with the competition.
 It turned out to be a decent time of year to go.
 A little cool for Florida for my taste but much nicer than the hot and humid of summer.
 It was a holiday weekend so maybe busier than a non-holiday weekend but still decent crowd sizes and lines, especially later in the week.

 You may have more choice in planning a Disney trip and when you go.
 Obviously your schedule and your kids’ school schedule will play a major factor.

 And while Disney has tried to spread attendance by offering special events during traditionally slow times, there are still periods of peak attendance.
 Typically if at all possible you want to avoid planning a Disney trip around the Christmas holiday, spring breaks, summer break and, well, any other holiday.

 Planning Spring Break and don’t want to go to Disney?
 What about these options?